FeitianTech/OpenSK_USB/docs/test.md

 2. You can see **Manage security keys** page, then you can do corresponding operations following the tips.

 !!! note "NOTE"
-    I don't know the exact version of Chrome which started to add this UI, but please update it to latest version to have this function.
+    I don't know the exact version of Chrome that started to add this UI, but please update it to the latest version to have this function.

 ##Demo Websites
 There are a lot of Demo websites list [here](https://github.com/herrjemand/awesome-webauthn#demos), you can try and test.